SeriousHornet/KOReader.patches/README.md

 Some of the patches I created for the default Coverbrowser in KOReader and Project: Title plugin.

 **NOTE: Patches with 'for-PT' in their filenames are only for Project: Title plugin.
-For coverbrowser download the ones normal ones without 'for-PT'.**
+For coverbrowser download the normal ones without 'for-PT'.**

 All these patches are tested on KOReader 2025.10 "Ghost" and Project: Title v3.5 and works perfectly.